pshdev0/utils/coursera-auto-download/README.md

 6. This example will open 5 Chrome windows, each with the URL to the student assignment marking page.
 7. It will also open 5 desktop folders showing the student projects AND it will move them to different workspaces automatically for you.
 8. Next run `bash w2.sh` which will automatically move the Chrome windows to the corresponding workspaces.

-It saves me a lot of time and labour setting up my desktop workspaces and windows.
-I fixed the previous bug which caused problems opening ranges whose start range was > 0.
-Should work fine now.